 Source: Newberry Library, Atlas of Historical County Boundaries

-One year later in 1637, the House of Burgesses divided New Norfolk County into Upper Norfolk County and Lower Norfolk County.
-That division reflected the population growth in the region, as well as the difficulty of travel in reaching the courthouse from over such a large area.
+In 1637, the House of Burgesses divided New Norfolk County into Upper Norfolk County and Lower Norfolk County.

 In 1646, Upper Norfolk County was renamed Nansemond County.
 That jurisdiction became the City of Nansemond in 1972, but it lasted as an independent city for only two years.
 The City of Nansemond became part of the City of Suffolk in 1974.

 Lower Norfolk County included the land that is now part of the cities of Norfolk, Portsmouth, Chesapeake, and Virginia Beach.
 It was split in 1691, to create Norfolk County in the west and Princess Anne County in the east.

 Norfolk County disappeared in 1963, when it became part of the City of Chesapeake.1

 the ancestors of Governor Mills Godwin lived in Lower Norfolk County in the 1630's